davidsday/go-tdd/README.md

 Below illustrates how vim-go presents Example Function failures:

 <img src="images/vim-go_ExHello.png">

+This is typical of how Example Functions are handled by editors and IDEs.

 go-tdd's synchronous invocation of 'go test -v -json -cover' has not really been noticeable for me.
 I rarely see go test take more than a few